THE FIRST TIMER’S GUIDE TO ZOZOBRA

 2020 put the Decades Project into a temporary hiatus as a result of the global pandemic, but the Live broadcast and webcast of the burning was EPIC!

-In 2021, the Decades Project will return and send Zozobra on a visit to the crazy times of the go-go 1980s until he’s gone-gone!
+In 2021, the Decades Project returned to send Zozobra on a visit to the totally rad times of the mixtape 1980s until he was gone-gone-gone!

 How To Be An Expert Gloom Burner